 The increase in net loss for the first quarter of 2019 is due to the increase in drilling activities at the Currie Property in Ontario.

-The decrease in net loss and comprehensive loss and total assets are due to the continuation of the use of cash and incurring expenses for the drilling program at the Ontario Property during the quarter.
+The decrease in net loss and comprehensive loss and total assets are due to the continuation of the use of cash and incurring expenses for the drilling program at the Ontario Property during the first quarter of 2019.